 For service and spare parts support, call us during office hours or email us at email@example.com.

 For all online requests, we will respond the same day during normal office hours.
-Outside office hours we will respond within 12 hours.
+Outside office hours we aim to respond within 12 hours.